isaqu3d/webhook-inspector/README.md

 ## 🙏 Acknowledgments

-Built with modern web technologies and best practices for a seamless developer experience.
+Built with modern web technologies and professional architectural patterns:
+- **Clean Architecture** on the backend for maintainability and testability
+- **Feature-based Architecture** on the frontend for scalability
+- **Type-safety** throughout the entire stack with TypeScript and Zod
+- **Best practices** for a seamless developer experience

+---

+**Made with ❤️ by developers, for developers**